 Portmanteaux is an online tool that allows you to find those words easily, based on 1 or 2 keywords:

-Here, I mixed strategy and potential.
+Here, I mixed impact and coaching.

 4. Wordoid – Memorable Brand Names for Dummies

 Wordoid works a bit like Portmanteaux, but it only uses one word to do its magic.

 Also, it can check on the spot if a particular idea of his is available as a .com domain.